avine/bem-flex-grid/README.md

 If you know that there's exactly 2 lines of `.bfg__box` elements, you can constrain them to fit into the `.bfg` block, by using `.bfg--lines-2` modifier.

-In the same way, use `.bfg--lines-3` or `.bfg--lines-4` modifiers to fit exactly 3 or 4 lines respectively.
+In the same way, use `.bfg--lines-3` or `.bfg--lines-4` modifiers to fit into exactly 3 or 4 lines respectively.

 > In this case, all the rows will have the same height.